Family or Friend Visit

 Courier Charge for Mongolian applicants (optional) – 200 RMB per person (inclusive of Service Taxes)

-Please note: the logistic fees needs to be paid in cash at visa application centre.
+Please note: the logistic fees can be paid in cash, by Wechat Pay, Credit Card and Debit Card at visa application centre.

 Prepare all the necessary documents listed below before you deliver the application the application will be evaluated based on the submitted documents.
 All documents must be presented in original, but will be returned to the applicant if copy is provided.
 This includes notarized documents, insurance, guarantee form, etc.